DanNYSPD/context-organizer/README.md

 ## Features

+### File Organization

-1. You can choose to show folders tree or only the files name:
+1. **Flexible View Modes**: Choose to display folders in a tree structure or show only file names for a cleaner view:

 ![folder-files](https://github.com/devaniljr/context-organizer/assets/7834279/23e8ad64-86fe-48cf-932f-7c996fd972c9)

+### Context Management

-2. **Add to context**: Right-click on any file in the explorer or in the tab and select `Add to context...` to add it to a specific context.
+2. **Add to Context**: Right-click on any file in the explorer, editor tab, or within the editor and select `Add to context...` to add it to a specific context.

-2. **New Context**: Click on the `New Context` button in the "Contexts" panel to create a new context.
+3. **New Context**: Click on the `New Context` button in the Context Organizer panel to create a new context for organizing related files.

+4. **Rename Context**: Right-click on any context and select `Rename Context` to change its name.

+5. **Remove Context**: Right-click on any context and select `Remove Context` to delete the entire context and all its file references.

+### File Operations

-3. **Remove from context**: Right-click on any file within a context in the "Contexts" pane and select `Remove from context` to remove it.
+6. **Remove from Context**: Right-click on any file within a context and select `Remove from context` to remove it from that specific context.

-4. **Copy Contents from Context**: Useful for AI purposes, you can copy all content from the files context to clipboard.
+7. **Add to Stage**: Right-click on any file within a context and select `Add to stage` to stage the file for git commit.

+8. **Add Note**: Right-click on any file within a context and select `Add Note` to attach notes or comments to specific files.
+Files with notes display a 📝 indicator and show the note on hover.

+### Clipboard Operations

+9. **Copy Context Contents**: Right-click on any context and select `Copy Context Contents to Clipboard` to copy all file contents from that context.
+Useful for providing context to AI tools.

+10. **Copy Context Paths**: Right-click on any context and select `Copy Context Paths to clipboard` to copy all file paths in that context.

+11. **Copy Relative Path**: Right-click on any file and select `Copy relative path to clipboard` to copy the file's relative path to your workspace.

 ## Installation